Non-Semisimple TQFT's and BPS $q$-Series: and CGP and GPPV invariants as decorated TQFTs

 \subsection{Decorated TQFTs, gradings, and Fourier transform}

 Here we consider some basic operations on decorated TQFTs.
 We propose that BCGP and GPPV TQFTs are related by the combination of such operations (with slight modification related to the simplifications we will impose below).
-Namely (for $r=2\mod 4$), BCGP TQFT can be obtained by applying ``Fourier transform" followed by ``$r$-wrapping" to GPPV TQFT.
+Namely, for $r=2\bmod 4$, BCGP TQFT can be obtained by applying ``Fourier transform" followed by ``$r$-wrapping" to GPPV TQFT.
+For $r=\pm 1\bmod 4$, the full transform is more involved, in particular on the level of the partition functions there is an extra summation over $\Tor H_1(M,\Z)$ in Conjectures~\ref{conj:cgpz} and~\ref{conj:cgpz2}.
 Note that in this relation, at all intermediate steps $r$ and $q$ should be considered as independent parameters.
-Only at the final step one has to take the radial limit $q\rightarrow e^{\frac{2\pi i}{r}}$ (which, may lead to some divergences in certain cases).
+Only at the final step, one has to take the radial limit $q\rightarrow {\rm e}^{\frac{2\pi {\rm i}}{r}}$ (which, may lead to some divergences in certain cases).
 For the purpose of a more transparent exposition, instead of spin$^c$-TQFTs we consider $H^2(\cdot;\Z)$-decorated spin-TQFTs, and instead of $H^1(\cdot;\C/2\Z)$-decorated TQFTs we consider $H^1(\cdot;\R/\Z)$-decorated TQFTs.
+In the rest of the section, we study general TQFTs decorated by the structures as above and operations between them.
+We hope this discussion can be useful for other applications of decorated TQFTs, beyond the scope of the present paper.